What causes the plague? Bubonic plague. Mechanisms of plague development

 PREVENTION

-At the state level, a whole complex of directive preventive measures for plague has been developed.
+At the state level, a whole range of directive preventive measures for the plague has been developed.

-The following decrees and rules are in force on the territory of the Russian Federation:
+The following decrees and rules are in effect on the territory of the Russian Federation:

-• "Instructive and methodological guidelines for the diagnosis, treatment and prevention of plague", approved by the Ministry of Health of the USSR on 09/14/1976.
+• “Instructional and methodological guidelines for the diagnosis, treatment and prevention of plague”, approved by the USSR Ministry of Health on September 14, 1976.

-• surveillance of natural foci of the disease;
+• epidemiological surveillance of natural foci of disease;

-• disinsection, reducing the number of potential carriers of the disease;
+• disinsection, reducing the number of potential disease carriers;

 • a set of quarantine measures;

-• education and preparation of the population to act in case of outbreaks of plague;
+• training and preparing the population to respond to outbreaks of plague;

 • careful handling of animal corpses;